Japanese folklore: Folk religion

-There is a long list of practices performed to ward evil (yakuyoke (厄除け)) or expel evil (yakubarai, oharai (yaku-barai)), e.g. sounding the drums.
+There is a long list of practices performed to ward off evil (yakuyoke (厄除け)) or expel evil (yakubarai, oharai (yaku-barai)), e.g. sounding the drums.
 In some areas it is common to place a small mound of salt outside the house (morijio).
-Salt-scattering is generally considered purifying (it is employed in sumo tournaments, to give a well-known example).
+Salt scattering is generally considered purifying (it is employed in sumo tournaments, to give a well-known example).
 A stock routine in period or even contemporary drama involves a master of the house telling his wife to scatter salt after an undesirable visitor has just left.
-Contrarily, lighting sparks with flint just as a someone is leaving the house was considered lucky.
+Contrarily, lighting sparks with flint just as someone is leaving the house was considered lucky.

 No one now engages in the silent vigil required by the Kōshin cult, but it might be noted that this cult has been associated with the iconic three See no evil, hear no evil, speak no evil monkeys.

 There are certain vestiges of geomancy introduced into Japan from China through Onmyōdō.
-The word kimon, "ogre's gate", colloquially refers to anything that a person may have constant ill luck with, but in the original sense designates the northeasterly direction, considered to be unlucky or dangerously inviting of ill-intended spirits (cf. Konjin).
-There is also a Japanese version of Feng Shui known as kasō or literally "house physiognomy".
+The word kimon, "ogre's gate," colloquially refers to anything that a person may have constant ill luck with, but in the original sense designates the northeasterly direction, considered to be unlucky or dangerously inviting of ill-intended spirits (cf. Konjin).
+There is also a Japanese version of Feng Shui known as kasō or literally "house physiognomy."
 Closely connected is the Yin-yang path or Onmyōdō, and its concepts such as katatagae also known as kataimi, which was widely practiced by nobles in the Heian period.
 A widely known taboo (kitamakura) advises against sleeping with your head faced north, though it is doubtful if anyone now seriously heeds this prohibition.